garyj/yadsapp/template-generator/template-files/README.md

 - pytest for testing with coverage
 - pre-commit hooks for code quality
 - pyright for type checking
+- prettier and standard for HTML and Javascript formatting using:
+  - prettier-plugin-jinja-template which works "ok" with Django templates
+  - prettier-plugin-organize-attributes for organizing HTML tag attributes

 ## 🛠️ Development Tools